 Deep the ice it is not any better: at 10 m depth the temperature is -58.3°C.

 Weather in Dome A is very calm.
-During the cold winters a specific phenomenon is observed – inversion.
-The coldest air is closer to the land surface, while several metres higher the temperature is some 10°C higher.
+During the cold winters, a specific phenomenon is observed – inversion.
+The coldest air is closer to the land surface, while several meters higher the temperature is some 10°C higher.
 This is caused by the cooling effect of snow surface and lack of wind which elsewhere would mix this cold air with the warmer air above it.